epeake/fp-rollrace/README.md

 npm install --save reactstrap --prefix client
 ```

+In addition to installing dependencies, if you wish to run the application locally, you must run "npx knex migrate:latest" to intiallize the SQLITE DB.

 ## Running the Application

 The combined application, client and server, can be run with `npm start` in the top-level directory. `npm start` launches the CRA development server on <http://localhost:3000> and the backend server on http://localhost:3001.
 By setting the `proxy` field in the client `package.json`, the client development server will proxy any unrecognized requests to the server.
 By default this starts the server in hot-reloading mode (like with the client application).